dsherret/ts-type-info/readme.md

 Uses the [TypeScript Compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API) to get the type and structure information of TypeScript code in an easily usable format.

 This is a very experimental library.
-Currently you can only get basic type information out of files that export a class.
+Currently you can only get basic type information from classes.

 ## Example